Our approach to human rights

 The majority of the Group's financial services businesses operate in Australia and New Zealand, with branches and subsidiaries located in Asia (China, Hong Kong, Singapore, India, Vietnam and Japan), the UK, France and the USA.

 As a financial services organisation, we’re exposed to human rights risk in five key areas.
 For each of these five areas, we consider salient human rights issues and vulnerable groups in developing mitigation actions to reduce our inherent risk.
-For details of our salient issues and actions we are taking – refer to our 2023 Sustainability Data Pack (XLS, 1MB).
+For details of our salient issues and actions we are taking – refer to our 2024 Sustainability Data Pack, opens in new window.

 Human rights risk area How we reduce our risk